 Knowledge and Impact

 The summaries of each of those projects describes the respective contexts, specific objectives, logic models, strategies, and barriers to and facilitators of implementing value-based reform, as well as results and lessons learned.
 Also resulting from this evaluation work was the creation of a conceptual framework for evaluating the implementation of multi-stakeholder value based payment initiatives, published in Medical Care Research and Review.
-The authors also published a summary that brings together lessons from the first round of projects in Milbank Quarterly, and a blog post in Health Affairs that brings together lessons from across these projects, including the following:
+The authors also published a summary that brings together lessons from the first round of projects in Milbank Quarterly, and a blog post in Health Affairs that brings together lessons from across these projects.

 Organized health care purchasers—especially large self-insured employers and public purchasers—must demand that health plans and providers move away from volume-driven to value-driven payment.